huggingface/blog/hf-hub-glam-guide.md

 A similar approach can also be used to find relevant models and datasets on the Hugging Face Hub.

-### Walkthrough: Adding a GLAM dataset to the Hub?
+## Walkthrough: Adding a GLAM dataset to the Hub?

-There are various ways in which we can make datasets available via the Hugging Face hub.
-I'll walkthrough an example of adding a CSV dataset to the Hugging Face hub.
+We can make datasets available via the Hugging Face hub in various ways.
+I'll walk through an example of adding a CSV dataset to the Hugging Face hub.

 <figure class="image table text-center m-0 w-full">
     <video